PiSaucer/book-c-plus-plus/docs/Chapter1/GameOver/GameOver1.0/readme.md

 ```cpp
 return 0;
 ```
-Returning 0 from main() is a way to indicate that the program ended without a problem.
+Returning 0 from `main()` is a way to indicate that the program ended without a problem.
 The operating system doesn’t have to do anything with the return value.
 In general, you can simply return 0 like I did here.

 ### Trick
 > When you run the Game Over program, you might only see a console window appear and disappear just as quickly.
-That’s because ++ is so fast that it opens a console window, displays Game Over!, and closes the window all in a split second.
+That’s because ++ is so fast that it opens a console window, displays `Game Over!`, and closes the window all in a split second.
 However, in Windows, you can create a batch file that runs your console program and pauses, keeping the console window open so you can see the results of your program.
-Since the compiled program is named game_over.exe, you can simply create a batch file comprised of the two lines
+Since the compiled program is named `game_over.exe`, you can simply create a batch file comprised of the two lines
 ```txt
    game_over.exe
    pause